 - Is payment for infertility treatment required upfront?
 If not, does the office offer a payment plan?

 - Does the clinic offer a reduced rate if you purchase an in vitro fertilization (IVF) package?

 - Will the office staff contact your insurance company to check your benefits, or is it your responsibility?

 The doctors and staff at your fertility clinic understand how difficult this process can be, emotionally and financially.
 And, some fertility clinics offer financial counseling on site.
 Talk to your doctor to learn more.

 Finances are one of the greatest barriers to infertility treatment.
 With the high cost of most infertility treatments, especially in vitro fertilization (IVF), it is critical to carefully plan your fertility journey.
 To offset your out-of-pocket expenses, consider the following:

-- Loan financing options, such as CapexMD or Lending Club Patient Solutions
+- Loan financing options, such as HCS, CapexMD or Lending Club Patient Solutions

 - The Attain® IVF program